RUPERT

 Please read our Homing Criteria BEFORE applying for any of our dogs.

-BREED: Collie Cross
+BREED: Retriever Cross

 SEX: Male (Neutered)